-This section identifies the role of government entities in charge of cyber incident response (CSIRT), specifying CSIRT evaluation schemes, identifying the elements of review to understand the nature, scope, and operation of a cyber security incident handling service, as well as explaining the SIM3 model for the evaluation of the maturity level of a CSIRT which reviews the competence achieved, either in the execution of specific functions or in a set of functions or services.
+This section identifies the role of government entities in charge of cyber incident response (CSIRT), specifying CSIRT evaluation schemes, identifying the elements of review to understand the nature, scope, and operation of a cybersecurity incident handling service, as well as explaining the SIM3 model for the evaluation of the maturity level of a CSIRT which reviews the competence achieved, either in the execution of specific functions or in a set of functions or services.

-3.19 Entities Responsible of the National Cybersecurity.
+3.3.2 Entities Responsible for National Cybersecurity.

-There are government cybersecurity agencies specialized in the investigations of the different computer crimes or frauds committed in cyberspace, their fundamental task is to combat computer crimes and frauds that are carried out through the Internet, all this through legal processes established in the laws of each country; The computerized or cybernetic police forces receive complaints through social networks or telephone calls, which are essential to begin investigations in relation to crimes.
+There are government cybersecurity agencies specialized in the investigations of the different computer crimes or frauds committed in cyberspace, their fundamental task is to combat computer crimes and frauds that are carried out through the internet, all this through legal processes established in the laws of each country; The computerized or cybernetic police forces receive complaints through social networks or telephone calls, which are essential to begin investigations in relation to crimes.

-These police organizations dedicated to the computer world pursue and prevent bank fraud, identity theft, cyberbullying or cyberbullying, child pornography, identity theft through different social networks and hacks that result in loss or kidnapping of information.
-Their functions are diverse: they are in charge of combating virtual terrorism, carrying out cyber patrolling to avoid computer crimes or fraud against computer systems, banking institutions, it is in charge of carrying out the pertinent investigations through any case of the different types of existing computer crimes, finding dedicated bands to cyberbullying, and child prostitution through the Internet as a means of contact, analyzes and identifies the different types of computer crimes and scams carried out through the Internet.
+These police organizations dedicated to the computer world pursue and prevent bank fraud, identity theft, cyberbullying or online bullying, child pornography, identity theft through different social networks and hacks that result in loss or kidnapping of information.
+Their functions are diverse.
+Among them, they are in charge of fighting virtual terrorism, carrying out cyber patrolling to avoid computer crimes or fraud against computer systems and/or banking institutions, carrying out the necessary investigations to pursue cases involving computer crimes, cyberbullying and child prostitution through the use of the internet as a means of contact, and are also in charge of analyzing and identifying the different types of computer crimes and scams carried out through the internet.

 The cybernetic police operate throughout cyberspace carrying out antihacker cyber patrols, with the help of specialized equipment (computers) and personnel for its execution.
-Units specializing in cybercrime seek to protect all citizens who use the network, monitoring through the so-called CSIRT/CERT, protecting citizens social network accounts, responding to calls for complaints or scams, or any other computer crime. i These teams (CSIRT/CERT) are of vital importance since they are the ones in charge of coordinating the different organizations that oversee identifying and responding to cyber incidents.
+Units specializing in cybercrime seek to protect all citizens who use the network, monitoring through the so-called CSIRT/CERT, protecting citizens social network accounts, responding to calls for complaints or scams, or any other computer crime.
+These teams (CSIRT/CERT) are of vital importance since they are the ones in charge of coordinating the different organizations that oversee identifying and responding to cyber incidents.